DaycareIQ/blog.daycareiq.com/_posts/2016-09-22-New-Features.md

 ### Bottles and E-Transfers

 When we first designed KidGenius, we thought long and hard about the possible features staff would need.
-However it was envitable that we missed some.
+However it was inevitable that we missed some.
 That's why we were happy to add some when requested by another Calgary location.

 Introducing Bottles and E-Transfers!